bodrick/awesome/README.md

 ## SCSS

-*   [SciSharp/BotSharp](https://github.com/SciSharp/BotSharp) - The AI Agent Application Framework in .NET
+*   [SciSharp/BotSharp](https://github.com/SciSharp/BotSharp) - The AI Agent Framework in .NET
 *   [microsoft/TypeScript-Node-Starter](https://github.com/microsoft/TypeScript-Node-Starter) - A reference example for TypeScript and Node with a detailed README describing how to use the two together.
 *   [johndatserakis/koa-vue-notes-web](https://github.com/johndatserakis/koa-vue-notes-web) - 🤓 This is a simple SPA built using Koa as the backend, Vue as the first frontend, and React as the second frontend.
 Features MySQL integration, user authentication, CRUD note actions, and Vuex store modules.
 *   [uswds/uswds](https://github.com/uswds/uswds) - The U.S. Web Design System helps the federal government build fast, accessible, mobile-friendly websites.